-- 1. HON 171 and 272/273 The Human Event must be completed by the time a student has earned 45 credit hours at ASU.
-Students are placed on inactive status if this requirement is not met. - 2.
-Thirty additional credit hours of honors course work must be earned with a letter grade of "C" (2.00) or higher.
-This may include HON prefix classes, honors sections of classes, honors contracts or any automatic honors course such as ENG 105 (in-person sections), CHM 117, CHM 118 or PHY 333, or any graduate-level course. - 3.
-Included in the 30 credit hours of honors course work are 18 hours of upper-division or graduate-level honors credits for an earned letter grade of "C" (2.00) or higher, including six credit hours of honors course work outside the academic major.
+- 1. HON 171 and HON 272/273/274 The Human Event must be completed in sequence during a student's first two semesters in the college. - Thirty additional credit hours of honors course work must be earned with a letter grade of "C" (2.00) or higher.
+This may include HON prefix classes, honors sections of classes, honors contracts or any automatic honors course such as ENG 105 (in-person sections), CHM 117, CHM 118, PHY 333, or any graduatelevel course. - 3.
+Included in the 36 credit hours of honors course work are 18 hours of upper-division or graduate-level honors credits for an earned letter grade of "C" (2.00) or higher, including six credit hours of honors course work outside the academic major.
 Students should investigate specialized honors upper-division tracks within their majors. - 4.
-Upper division transfer students (defined as 60 or more university credits completed at the time of Barrett application) must complete a three credit 300-level upper-division HON special topics course in addition to the 18 required hours of upper-division honors course work.
+Students admitted as upper division transfer students (defined as 48 post-high school university credits completed by the time of planned enrollment in Barrett) must complete a three credit 300-level upper-division HON special topics course in addition to the 18 required hours of upper-division honors course work.
+Six of the 21 honors credits must be outside the academic major.
 A total of 21 hours of upper-division honors course work are required for these transfers because transfers do not have time to complete all 36 honors hours. - 5.
 Students are required to complete an honors thesis/creative project for at least three credit hours though students are encouraged to complete six thesis credit hours.
 The thesis credit hours may be included in the 18 required hours of upper-division honors course work.
-The thesis is launched with a prospectus form due one academic year before the defense.
-The final copy must be filed by the last week of classes during the student's graduation semester. - 6.
+The honors thesis is launched with a prospectus form due one academic year before the defense.
+The final honors thesis copy must be filed by the posted deadline during the student's graduation semester. - 6.
 ASU graduation requirements in an academic major must be met. - 7.
 The student must maintain a cumulative ASU GPA of 3.25 or higher.